simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 ```

 _Note_: It's easy to write invalid queries by using `CustomExpressions` too much.
 If you feel like
-you need to use them because a feature you use is not available in moor, consider creating an issue
+you need to use them because a feature you use is not available in drift, consider creating an issue
 to let us know.
 If you just prefer sql, you could also take a look at
 [compiled sql]({{ "../Using SQL/custom_queries.md" | pageUrl }}) which is typesafe to use.